W01 Project: Tire Volume

 The

-module will get the current date and time from your computer’s operating system.
-Here is an excerpt from the official reference for thedatetime.now
+datetime.now()method from the standard Pythondatetimemodule will get the current date and time from your computer’s operating system.
+Here is an excerpt from the official reference for thedatetime.nowmethod:-

 tz is optional, but if it is not